cjyuan/cyf-notes/ITP-step-1.md

 ---
 When your PR is ready for review (including after you’ve addressed the reviewer’s feedback), update its label from “Reviewed” to “Needs review”.
 Once the reviewer accepts your changes, they will apply the “Complete” label to the PR.

+---
+The title of this issue is not quite in the format specified in the [Acceptance Criteria](https://programming.codeyourfuture.io/onboarding/success/)

+---
+Can you format the title of this issue to match the format specified in the [Acceptance Criteria](https://programming.codeyourfuture.io/onboarding/success/)?

+---
+The angle brackets (`<` and `>`) are often used to enclose placeholder values; they are part of the notation, not part of the actual value.
+When replacing the placeholder with a real value, we omit the angle brackets.